 What happens when you see your GP and how to get the most out of your appointment.

-Find out when GPs refer people to see a specialist for hairy cell leukaemia.
+Find out when GPs refer people to see a specialist for suspected leukaemia.

 Tests for hairy cell leukaemia include blood tests, bone marrow tests, ultrasound scans and CT scans.

-Read about why there is no screening programme for hairy cell leukaemia.
+There is no screening programme for hairy cell leukaemia.
+Find out more.